DONATE SADAQA

 Islamic Relief has worked in Sudan since 1984.
 It is now one of the most dangerous and difficult places to deliver humanitarian aid, with dozens of aid workers killed, offices looted and regular bureaucratic obstruction.

-Despite the many challenges – including needing to relocate our main office several times as the violence has spread – we have delivered vital aid to more than 650,000 people across the country this past year.
+Despite the many challenges – including needing to relocate our main office several times as the violence has spread – we have delivered vital aid to more than one million people across the country during this crisis.

-Image: Islamic Relief teams in Sudan distributing jerry cans for water storage across Al Jazirah State.
+Islamic Relief teams distribute jerry cans for water storage across Al Jazirah State

 Our reach to date